 Above: Customer's vision for replacing their nut-on Porsche fuel filter with a spin-on unit.
 Original sketch, one of several mechanical drawings, then images of CAD file.
 Part is CNC'd in 6061 aluminum.
 CAD Credit: Jim Pedersen, Valiant Engineering.
 Below: Just-received part is exactly as anticipated.
 Design for mounting will be fine tuned.
 Taps for connectors will be made and filter head will be installed together with new fuel lines and injectors.
 Owner's preference is to nickel plate fuel rails.

 Visualizing ideas comes easier to some than others.
-With this in mind and if necessary, I can provide you with renderings of what's being conceived.
-This can be as simple as a quick sketch to provide a general impression of the finished product, or, the presentation can be done to very realistic standards via computer rendering.
+With this in mind and if necessary, GP can provide renderings of what's being conceived.
+This can be as simple as a quick sketch to express a rough impression of the finished product, or, the presentation can be done to very realistic standards via computer rendering.
 Ideas can also be modeled to scale.
+Rendering work is done by a Porsche contact that does this sort thing.
+GP makes the introduction and steps out but for engineering input if needed.

 Materials & Processes